Our Services

 Headaches tied to creatine usually:

 If you notice more severe or persistent pain, especially with other symptoms (vision changes, nausea, fever), speak to a doctor right away.
-You can also get personalized guidance by using a Medically approved LLM Symptom Checker Chat Bot to help determine whether your symptoms require immediate medical attention.
+You can also use a free AI symptom checker to quickly assess your symptoms and get personalized guidance on whether you need immediate medical attention.

 Whether you're in the gym, on the field, or training at home, these hydration habits help minimize creatine and headache side effects: